The Spiral Periodic Table

 They follow 2n² for n = 1, 2, 3, 4: n=1: 2(1)² = 2; n=2: 2(2)² = 8; n=3: 2(3)² = 18; n=4: 2(4)² = 32.

-In the language of this framework: these are the only configurations where energy can stably “knot” itself into matter.
-The universe doesn’t permit arbitrary arrangements.
+In the language of this framework, these are the only configurations where energy can stably “knot” itself into matter.
+The universe does not permit arbitrary arrangements.
 Only certain patterns are allowed — and those patterns are dictated by the geometry of the field.

 8. Connection to the Unified Framework